Keeping moms and babies safe during the pandemic

 Will my doctor deliver my baby?

-We have a St. Luke’s OB-GYN provider in house 24/7 that will manage your care and attend your birth.
+We have a St. Luke’s OB-GYN provider available 24/7 that will manage your care and attend your birth.
 Due to the unpredictability of when you come in to have your baby, it may or may not be your primary provider.
 If your OB-GYN provider is working or on call, they will be present at your delivery.

 Have there been any staffing changes or reductions in the Birthing Center?